-Run the mix through an ice cream maker until ready according to the manufacturer’s instruction.
+Run the mix through an ice cream maker until ready according to the manufacturer’s instructions.
 The KitchenAid ice cream bowl works quickly and takes about 15 minutes.

 Chop up the millionaire shortbread into smallish chunks.
 It doesn’t matter if the shortbread, caramel and chocolate separate and fill 2 cups.

-Once the ice cream has reached its set point in the machine, add the pieces and churn very briefly and only until it has just combined.
+Once the ice cream has reached its set point in the machine, add the pieces and churn very briefly and only until it has been combined.